joyaljojo/Eventlist_php/README.md

 4. Host the application files on your web server.
 5. Access `add.php` through your web browser to add new events.
 6. Access `index.php` through your web browser to view and manage events.
-# Eventslist

-## Objective
-Add new features to the Eventsy web application.